NicholasAntoniadesEngineer/ble-ecg-embedded-textiles/README.md

     - navigate to /P01-ECG/Signal Processing/ECG_data_processing_modules_gen1/notebook_projects/ecg_dq_dashboard
     - run kymira_ecg_dq.ipynb
     - Change the location variable to that of the test to be plotted.show a value error otherwise.

+# The firmware running on the P01-ECG pos can be find in the P01-ECG-pod-firmware repository